An important piece of the online event landscape that doesn't often receive the same hype is webcasting.

 Yes.
 YouTube has a feature called YouTube Live that allows you to live stream video to the platform.
 You can also record your event and host it on YouTube, but this won’t give you the same benefits as a traditional webcast i.e. you won’t get comprehensive analytics and engagement will minimal.

-Yes, you can absolutely host a webcast on-demand.
+Yes, you can absolutely host a webcast "on-demand".
 You would simply pre-record the video, then broadcast it using your webcasting platform.
-You can also, depending on the platform, host a webcast as a simulive event, where you pre-record the content and host it as live.
+You can also, depending on the platform, host a webcast as a simulive event, where you pre-record the content and host it live.
 This will increase engagement as you will be able to engage in questions, polls, etc.

 Discover the world of webcasts with WorkCast.

 You May Also Like